askimed/nf-test/docs/docs/assertions/files.md

 ```Groovy
 assert path(process.out.out_ch.get(0)).md5 == "64debea5017a035ddc67c0b51fa84b16"
 ```
+Note that for gzip compressed files, the `md5` property is calculated after gunzipping the file contents, whereas for other filetypes the `md5` property is directly calculated on the file itself.

 ## JSON Files
 nf-test supports comparison of JSON files and keys within JSON files.